Politics of Singapore: Domination of the People's Action Party

+Oppression of political opponents

-One commonly cited reason for a lack of opposition in Singapore is the use of defamation lawsuits by the PAP to bankrupt political opponents and disqualify them from running for office when accusations were made against the ruling party.
+One commonly cited reason for a lack of a strong opposition in Singapore is the use of defamation lawsuits by the PAP to bankrupt political opponents and disqualify them from running for office when accusations were made against PAP politicians.
 Cases include former leader of the WP J. B. Jeyaretnam and leader of the Singapore Democratic Party (SDP) Chee Soon Juan, who were bankrupted in 2001 and 2011 respectively.

+Suppression of political freedom of expression

 Another reason given is the pursuit of legal action against journalists and bloggers critical of the PAP and its policies.
 Reporters Without Borders cites such lawsuits, along with attempts at making critical journalists unemployable, among its concerns when ranking the country 151st in the world for press freedom in 2017.

+Political control over media

+Singapore's media landscape is tightly controlled by the PAP government, which maintains strict regulations and oversight over press and broadcast content.
+The government exercises control through licensing laws, majority ownership of major media outlets such as Mediacorp and SPH Media Trust, consequently creating a climate where self-censorship is widespread.
+Journalists and editors often avoid controversial topics or criticism of government policies to maintain compliance, job security or avoid potential legal repercussions.
+As a result, while Singapore's media is known for its polished and orderly presentation, it often lacks the investigative depth and critical scrutiny found in more liberal media environments, particularly of local politics.
+In 2019, the Protection from Online Falsehoods and Manipulation Act (POFMA) was enacted, which allows the government to order corrections or removals of online content it deems "false and harmful".
+While the government defends it as a tool to protect public interest, critics argue it grants excessive power to authorities, risks censorship, and has highlighted its chilling effect on free speech and democratic discourse.

+Political threats to voters

 The PAP has in the past threatened voters by saying that constituencies voting for opposition MPs would be put at the bottom of the list for public housing programs.
 In 1998, then PAP secretary-general, Goh Chok Tong said, "By linking the priority of upgrading to electoral support, we focus the minds of voters on the link between upgrading and the people whose policies make it possible.
 This has the desired result.".
 As recently as 2011 Lee Hsien Loong expressed that there has to be a distinction between opposition wards and the ones that voted for the PAP in terms of housing upgrades.